firehawkvfx/firehawk/README.md

 ssh -J centos@ec2-13-211-132-68.ap-southeast-2.compute.amazonaws.com centos@i-0330138643ba03b32.node.consul -L 8200:vault.service.consul:8200
 ```
 - From Cloud 9, create a token you can use to automatically retrieve your vpn config using the vpn_read_config_policy
 You must provide a vault token, which should based on a policy of least privilege.
 This token will have a short ttl, enough time for our automation script to acquire the VPN config.
-We can also define a reasonable use limit, preventing the secret from being useful once we are done with it!
+We can also define a reasonable use limit, preventing the secret from being useful once we are done with it!  in This case we need to use it twice, once to login, and another when we request the vpn config file.
 ```
-vault token create -policy=vpn_read_config_policy -explicit-max-ttl=5m -use-limit=1
+vault token create -policy=vpn_read_config -explicit-max-ttl=5m -ttl=5m -use-limit=2
 ```

 - Run the vagrant wake script